 Ensuring your home’s wiring is up to code is crucial for safety and avoiding costly repairs.
 “Up to code” means your electrical system meets current safety standards, which are regularly updated.
 Signs your wiring may not be safe include frequent breaker trips, flickering lights, and burning smells.
-Conducting a visual inspection can help, but a licensed electrician should handle thorough checks.
+Conducting a visual inspection can help, but a professional electrician should handle thorough checks.
 Faulty wiring increases the risk of fires, electric shocks, and appliance damage.
 Regular inspections, especially for older homes, ensure your system is safe, compliant, and efficient.

 Do you ever think about the wiring hidden behind your walls?
 Most of us don’t give it a second thought until something goes wrong, like a flickering light or a tripped breaker.